ImpressCMS: History

 The ImpressCMS Project was formed in late 2007 as a result of a division in the XOOPS community.
 The first beta release of ImpressCMS was introduced in January 2008 and ImpressCMS 1.0 Final was published in March 2008, establishing its new identity apart from XOOPS and incorporating bug fixes, security enhancements and new features.
 This was followed by the release of ImpressCMS 1.1 in October 2008.

 Version 1.2 was released almost one year later.
 Major changes were done to the core of the system, hence the longer development time.
 This version introduced the ImpressCMS Persistable Framework (IPF) in the core, the ‘Content’ core module was transformed into a stand-alone module, and the installation system had a substantial refresh.
 On the visual side a new theme was introduced, featuring an AJAX redirect for system messages.

 Marking the end of a long development period, version 1.3 was released on 20 September 2011.
 The ImpressCMS 1.3 series is a total refactor of the core system aimed at modernising the code structure, making the system smaller, faster and use less memory.
 This is also the last branch of ImpressCMS to provide compatibility with previous Xoops-based modules.

+ImpressCMS 2.0

+ImpressCMS 2.0 marked the first major update after the long-running 1.x series, focusing on modernizing the codebase and improving performance, security, and multilingual support.
+The 2.0 branch reached stable status with the release of version 2.0.1 on 6 January 2025, followed by maintenance releases such as 2.0.2 and 2.0.3.
+Ongoing development and release information for the 2.0 series are maintained on the project's GitHub repository.